Coblation tonsillectomy: Risks of the surgery

 Similarly to any other medical surgery, coblation tonsillectomy has health risk factors as well, which can but will not necessarily occur from the surgery.
 Firstly, reactions to the general anesthetic drug, which is used to make the patients sleep while they are under surgery, can cause both short-term and long-term health problems, for example minor health problems like vomiting, nausea, muscle soreness, headache, and major health problems can include death.
 Another risk factor is that swelling can occur throughout the whole mouth during the beginning section of the surgery, but swelling is most likely to occur on the tongue and in the tissues surrounding the tonsils at the back of the throat.
 Furthermore, rarely bleeding may be present in the tonsil area of the mouth throughout the surgical procedure, which would need extra treatment on top of the coblation tonsillectomy surgery.
 This would require the patient to remain in the hospital for a longer period of time in order to fully recover.
 Bleeding in areas around the tonsils can also occur during the healing stage in the first few weeks after surgery because the wound is still fresh and can open up in come occasions.
 In addition, infections may develop in the mouth from the surgery, the main cause of these infections are the surgical equipment that are used if they were not disinfected properly before surgical procedure.

+Plasma coblation is still not the main used procedure due to its unknown disadvantages compared to current procedures and equipment, however its advantages and ability to decrease post operative pain and hospital stay has been ensured over the standard surgical procedures currently in use today.

 Surgery

 Overview

+The Coblation technology involves various key features which allow it to minimize heat damage caused to tissue during a surgical procedure.
+It is made up of three wires which contain electrodes for efficiently conducting the surgical procedure.
+More of its features include coordinated suction ports which allows for its ease of use, and a long pliable metal wand for easily targeting tissues to be removed.
+One of the main features include the saline solution which is used in-order to take advantage of the ionized particles to accurately target any infected and damaged tissue to be removed by the device.